riodevista/github-users/README.md

 # GitHub Users

-This Android app displays a list of GitHub users retrieved from a REST API using Ktor as the HTTP client and Jetpack Compose for the UI.
+This Android app displays a list of GitHub users retrieved from a GitHub REST API using Ktor as the HTTP client and Jetpack Compose for the UI.
 The app uses the MVVM architecture with Hilt for dependency injection.

 <table>
   <tr>